Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 * FFmpeg is required.
 If you do not have the FFmpeg installed (if you're not sure, then you probably don't have it), you can get it with the following commands:

-    **For Ubuntu 14.04 LTS**, FFmpeg is not officially included so you will need a specific PPA:

-        sudo add-apt-repository ppa:kirillshkrogalev/ffmpeg-next
-        sudo apt-get update && sudo apt-get install ffmpeg

-    **For Ubuntu 15.04 and following versions**, FFmpeg is officially included:

         sudo apt-get install ffmpeg

 * Then you can install OBS with the following commands, make sure you enabled the multiverse repo in Ubuntu's software center (NOTE: On newer versions of ubuntu adding a repository automatically apt updates.):